Biscuits à déjeuner protéinés choco-fruits séchés, Sans Gluten

 PREPARATION

-3. In a bowl, combine almond flour, coconut flour, hemp seeds, baking soda and salt.
+3. In a bowl, mix the almond flour, coconut flour, hemp seeds, baking soda, and salt.

-4. Add the eggs, coconut oil, blood orange olive oil, maple syrup, orange zest and vanilla.
-Blend in a blender to thoroughly incorporate all the ingredients.
+4. Add the eggs, coconut oil, blood orange olive oil, maple syrup, orange zest, and vanilla.
+Blend well to fully incorporate all the ingredients.

-5. Add the dried fruit, chocolate and nuts and continue mixing to fully incorporate the last ingredients.
+5. Add the dried fruits, chocolate, and nuts, and continue mixing to fully incorporate the last ingredients.

-6. Place about a quarter cup of the mixture per cookie on the cookie sheet and leave plenty of space between each cookie.
+6. Drop about a quarter cup of the mixture per cookie onto the cookie sheet, leaving plenty of space between each cookie.

-7. Bake for 20-25 minutes until golden brown and the center is cooked.
+7. Bake for 20-25 minutes until golden and the center is cooked through.

-8. Allow to cool completely before storing in the refrigerator.
+8. Let cool completely before storing in the refrigerator.

-*The biscuits will keep for 4 days in the refrigerator or 6 months in the freezer.
-So you can double the recipe and stock up.
+* The cookies keep for 4 days in the refrigerator or 6 months in the freezer.
+You can therefore double the recipe and stock up.

-This recipe is a creation of chef Annie Caron, collaborator of Olives et Gourmandises.
+This recipe is a creation of chef Annie Caron, contributor to Olives et Gourmandises.

 Leave a comment